Critical Conditions for Success

 The tax policy is the highest in the tax hierarchy - signed off by senior management - and sets the internal tax rules and tax behavior: the dos-and-don'ts of employees regarding tax.

-Building blocks of a tax policy
+Building Blocks of a Tax Policy

 - Corporate income tax

-- Wage taxes, payroll, and social security
+- Wage taxes, payroll taxes, and social security contributions

 - Withholding taxes